 - International Students

-- Appendix A – Proposed PhD Study Plans
+- Appendix A – Sample PhD Study Plans

 This handbook is intended for graduate students in the Department of Mathematics at The University of Alabama.
 The Department wants their graduate study to be as smooth and pleasant as possible and hopes that this handbook will help make it so.
 This handbook will include a large amount of essential and useful information, including specific requirements, departmental policies and procedures, and the general philosophy of graduate work.
 There are many other sources of information about the University and its graduate programs.
 For example, further information can be found on the Graduate School website.
-This handbook was revised September 1, 2019, and updated on September 6, 2021 to reflect the change of Graduate Program Director, and the change of graduate student advising.
+This handbook was revised August 4, 2022.

 This handbook may not contain all the necessary information.
 However, every effort is made to ensure the accuracy of information contained herein at the time of publication.
 The Department of Mathematics reserves the right to make any change, revision or amendment to any part of this Handbook deemed necessary.
 The information contained herein is published solely for the convenience of students and to the extent permissible by law the university/math department expressly disclaims any liability which may otherwise be incurred.